Policies

 • Provide therapy and manage our therapeutic relationship

-• Support training and reflective learning in my development as a therapist
+• Support reflective learning in my development as a therapist

 • Comply with professional, ethical, and legal requirements